Ekphrastic Challenges

 Submission Guidelines

 Poets are invited to submit one poem per challenge by email to theweesparrowpoetrypress@gmail.com.
 Poems must be 20 lines maximum (not including the title).
 In the subject line please write "Ekphrastic Challenge + name of artist" and include your poem in the body of the email (no attachments) along with your full name as you would like to see it published and your country of residence.
 Poems which do not relate to the artwork or do not adhere to our inclusivity statement will not be considered.
+Work created by AI will be instantly rejected.

 CALL FOR ARTISTS